Code-Institute-Submissions/Milestone-Project-154/README.md

 ## Testing

-Below is all the tests that have been carried out.
+Below is all the tests that have been carried out to ensure the website is functioning correctly.
 <br>
 <br>
 **Test that all links are working and go the the correct page.**